getstatusy/statusy-api-docs/source/includes/incidents.md

 `service_id` | The numeric ID of the service this incident is related to `title` | The title of this incident
 `description` | A long text description of the incident.
 Tell your users what is happening here.
-`status_enum` | This is a status enum representing the status of the service given this incident.
+`status` | This is the ID of a status representing the status of the service given this incident.
 Reference get all statuses endpoint for a list of valid IDs.

 ## Import a Historical Incident